 Other speaking engagements include: International Psychohistory Conferences 2013, 2015, The State University of New York at New Paltz’s Resnick lecture, The University of California at San Diego's Holocaust Program and the 92nd

 Street Y, New York City.

 She is the co-founder with her husband Gary Ferdman of Monumental Women, a non-profit devoted to putting the first statue honoring women in Central Park.
 It grew out of their March, 2013 Huffington Post blog, ”Time to ‘Remember the Ladies’-- in Central Park.”
-The statue of Susan B. Anthony, Elizabeth Cady Stanton, and Sojourner Truth will be unveiled on the park’s mall on August 26th, 2020, the 100th anniversary of women winning the vote.
+The statue of Susan B. Anthony, Elizabeth Cady Stanton, and Sojourner Truth was unveiled on the park’s mall on August 26th, 2020, the 100th anniversary of women winning the vote.